Adventure » A Tour Of Petra, Jordan

 Riding donkeys in Petra, Jordan

 I sipped on sweet tea, snapped more photos in a few minutes than I had in the previous three hours, and allowed myself to take it all in.
-This was a view I’d never forget.
+This was definitely a view I’d never forget.

 View of The Treasury from the top of the Al-Khubtha Trail in Petra, Jordan